-ARC Mediation was set up by Roisin O’Shea and Shane Dempsey in 2010.
+ARC Mediation is a private mediation service, set up by Roisin O’Shea and Shane Dempsey in 2010.
 At the time Roisin was an IRC-funded doctoral research scholar in the middle of a ground-breaking empirical study of the family law courts in Ireland.
 Shane was a research engineer who saw the benefit of mediation for resolving workplace conflict.

 An Interdisciplinary Approach to Resolving Conflict

 This interdisciplinary approach created a unique partnership that sought to identify and adopt mediation best practice from around the world.
 Shane sought to apply the manufacturing philosophy of “continuous improvement” to the mediation process, taking an objective view on the efficacy of the many schools of mediation techniques.
 Roisin established herself as an innovator in both mediation and family law, winning and coming runner-up in a number of awards including the Law Reform Commission essay competition, HEA Innovation in Research competition and The Hague Institute international Innovating Justice award.

 Recognising that mediation was at an early stage in Ireland, the ARC partnership travelled to Canada and New Zealand to study both advanced mediators and the interactions between mediation and the family law courts.
 ARC Mediators, in collaboration with Waterford Institute of Technology organised conferences and seminars for family law practitioners from Canada, the US, the UK and around Europe.

 At that time, ARC also facilitated negotiations between an alliance of more than 80 businesses in the hotel, catering and leisure sectors who were interested in reforming the Joint Labour Committee (JLC) system that regulated employment and pay conditions.
 ARC developed significant expertise in conflict management within the Hotel & Leisure sector and were invited to give a seminar in the Shannon College of Hotel Management on our work and experiences.